holepunchto/corestore/README.md

 `storage` can be either a random-access-storage module, a string, or a function that takes a path and returns an random-access-storage instance.

 #### `const core = store.get(key | { name: 'a-name', exclusive, ...hypercoreOpts})`
-Loads a Hypercore, either by name (if the `name` option is provided), or from the provided key (if the first argument is a Buffer, or if the `key` options is set).
+Loads a Hypercore, either by name (if the `name` option is provided), or from the provided key (if the first argument is a Buffer or String with hex/z32 key, or if the `key` options is set).

 If that Hypercore has previously been loaded, subsequent calls to `get` will return a new Hypercore session on the existing core.